bakame-php/http-structured-fields/README.md

 #### Lists

-The `OrderedList` and the `InnerList` classes are list of members that act as containers and also expose the following methods
+The `OrderedList` and the `InnerList` classes are list of members that act as containers and also expose the following

+getter methods:

 - `fromList` a named constructor to instantiate the container with a list of members in an iterable construct;
 - `from` a named constructor to instantiate the container with a list of members as variadic;
 - `get` to access an element at a given index (negative indexes are supported)
 - `has` tell whether an element is attached to the container using its `index`;

+setter methods (**All setter methods are chainable.**)

 - `push` to add elements at the end of the list;
 - `unshift` to add elements at the beginning of the list;
 - `insert` to add elements at a given position in the list;